-For buns, I use these Nordic Ware half sheet pans (18 x 13-inches) line with parchment paper.
+For buns, I use these Nordic Ware half-sheet pans (18 x 13-inches) lined with parchment paper.
 These conduct heat very well and are spacious enough to hold large buns.
 This pan is shown holding five 120g hamburger buns.

 Shaping buns and rolls is a very similar process.
 I first divide the dough in bulk fermentation into smaller pieces, then shape immediately and place it into its proofing pan.

-If the dough is very slack and sticky, I like to place the bulk fermentation container into the fridge, uncovered, for 15 minutes or until the dough is slightly cool to the touch and firm.
-This makes shaping easier and means less flour needed for your work surface.
+If the dough is very slack and sticky, I like to place the bulk fermentation container in the fridge for 15 minutes or until the dough is slightly cool to the touch and firm.
+This makes shaping easier and means less flour is needed for your work surface.

-When dealing with a soft, enriched dough, using your bench knife can minimize the dough sticking to your fingers.
+Using your bench knife can minimize the dough sticking to your fingers when dealing with a soft, enriched dough.

-As you can see above, the process is simply taking a piece of divided dough, rounding it with your bench knife or hand, then use either to push the dough against the work surface to create tension on the outside of bun or roll.
+As you can see above, the process is simply taking a piece of divided dough, rounding it with your bench knife or hand, then pushing the dough against the work surface to create tension on the outside of the bun or roll.